morpho-org/bundler-basic-app/README.md

 ### Market IDs

 The application uses Morpho Blue market IDs.
-The default market ID is set to a DAI market, but you can modify it for other markets.
+The default market ID is set by default to the [sUSDe/DAI market](https://app.morpho.org/ethereum/market/0x39d11026eae1c6ec02aa4c0910778664089cdd97c3fd23f68f7cd05e2e95af48/susde-dai), but you can modify it for other markets.

 ### Simulation State